tomgrek/hackathon-skeleton/README.md

 ```

 Note that in development (on your local machine), the app will be almost 3MB (if you check it in Chrome DevTools).
 This
-reduces to about 130K when you build it for production, so don't be alarmed!
+reduces to about 130K (this branch: ~250K) when you build it for production, so don't be alarmed!

 Instead of ```npm run start_dev``` you can also run ```npm run start```.
 The *start_dev* option runs **nodemon**,
 which restarts/rebuilds on changes to your *server side* code.
 (Hot reload only works with front-end.)
 You'll still